 Careful driving not only lowers insurance prices but it leaves less wear and tear on your car.
 Some insurance companies will even give you credit if you can prove you're a cautious driver.

 Accelerating slowly, driving at a reasonable speed, and breaking carefully help keep your car from wearing down or from potential accidents.
-It saves on gas, nervous breakdowns, and keeps everyone safer.
+It saves on gas, maintenance costs, and ultimately keeps everyone safer.

 Search For Coupons And Promotions